What Is a Site-Specific Safety Plan?

 Start by familiarizing yourself with OSHA’s official requirements for accident documentation, and ensure all protocol you include in your SSSP meets those standards.
 Be sure your plan includes detailed instructions for managers, employees, and site visitors to follow.

 When it comes to safety, there’s no such thing as 'too prepared' or 'too thorough', so it pays to read up on current safety standards and procedures as often as possible.
-Start your own journey by reading up on common construction site accidents and how to avoid them
+Start your own journey by reading up on common construction site accidents and how to avoid them.

 Trend now

-How to Plan an Event
+How to Get Sponsors for an Event